yapplejack/ebot-cms-tester/docs/about/why.md

 ### How is it hosted?

 Currently this running on Github Pages via the gh-pages branch in my repository for it, with the project being saved to the main branch.
 The website can easily be hosted for free through a variety of providers however Github pages should be good enough.
 GitHub pages sites may not exceed 1GB, this site is currently ~55MBs.
-The other issue would be the 100GB rate limit but I high doubt this would be broken.
+The other issue would be the 100GB rate limit but I highly doubt this would be broken.